-What makes this exhibition different is that it goes beyond the visual experience, and invites active participation.
-Visitors have the opportunity to experiment for themselves, handling and creating with materials in a specially constructed studio, thus revealing how an artist thinks through their own explorations.
+This exhibition went beyond the visual experience and invited active participation.
+Visitors had the opportunity to experiment for themselves; handling and creating with materials in a specially constructed studio, thus revealing how an artist thinks through their own explorations.

-Ten innovative artists explore drama, colour, texture and pattern through woven form and the resulting display reflects their diversity.
-Jewellery costume, basketry, tapestry and conceptual pieces, create a spectacular showcase that demonstrates how one basic technique can lead to many different outcomes.
+Ten innovative artists explored drama, colour, texture and pattern through woven form and the resulting display reflected their diversity.
+Jewellery, costume, basketry, tapestry and conceptual pieces created a spectacular showcase that demonstrated how one basic technique can lead to many different outcomes.

-Works include brooches based ion traditional ikat weaving by the young designer Andrew lamb.
+Works included brooches based on traditional ikat weaving by the young designer Andrew Lamb.
 His incredibly intricate and beautiful pieces are crafted from gold and silver wires.
-Visual artist Michael Brennand-Wood creates textile pieces inspired by his profound interest in [pattern.
-His construction explores the idea of ‘three-dimensional lines’ weaving through space, and Lzzie Farey, a basket maker, has sculpted willow spheres that link the process if growth to the process of weaving.
+Visual artist Michael Brennand-Wood creates textile pieces inspired by his profound interest in pattern.
+His construction explores the idea of ‘three-dimensional lines’ weaving through space, and Lizzie Farey, a basket maker, had sculpted willow spheres that linked the process of growth to the process of weaving.

-These diverse works provide an introduction to the versatility of weaving, for both functional and aesthetic ends.
+These diverse works provided an introduction to the versatility of weaving, for both functional and aesthetic ends.